truecharts/website/src/content/docs/news/2024-05-30-scale-deprecation.md

 The last few years we've spend hunderds of hours pushing the boundries of what is possible with Helm charts **and we will continue to do so**.

 While we fully agree that iX should offer the option to use docker-compose besides the Kubernetes-based "custom-app"s, the way this sun-setting without deprecation has been handled, is not acceptable to us.
-It goes against every fiber of our being,  to collaborate on moving our loved platforms forward.
+It goes against every fiber of our being, as we prefer to collaborate on moving our loved platforms forward.

 We view that both Kubernetes and Docker-Compose have a place, with that place not being mutally exclusive.
 Sadly enough, iX-Systems does not share that view.
 Its a loss-loss situation, where SCALE users will have to trade the loss of TrueCharts, with the Option of copying-in their own compose files.